sourcefrog/rsyn/README.md

 ## Install

-Install rust from <https://rustup.rs/> or elsewhere.
+1. Install Rust (and Cargo) from <https://rustup.rs/> or elsewhere.

-In this directory, run
+2. In the rsyn source tree, run

-    cargo build --release
+    cargo install --release

-and there will be a binary in `./target/release/rsyn`.

-To run the tests (with `cargo test`) you'll need a local copy of rsync, but this shouldn't be needed for the real system.
+To run the interoperability tests (with `cargo test`) you'll need a copy of rsync installed.

 ## Goals

 * Interoperability with original "tridge" rsync, over (first) `rsync+ssh://` or (later) `rsync://`.

 * Support commonly-used options.
-Transfer files recursively, with mtimes and permissions, with some exclusions.
+Most importantly: transfer files recursively, with mtimes and permissions, with some exclusions.

+* A clean public Rust API through which transfers can be initiated and observed in-process.

-* Command line compatibility: `rsyn -HLWK` should mean the same as in rsync, (if those options are supported at all). rsyn-specific options can be behind a `-Z` prefix, which is unused by rsync.
+* Command line compatibility: `rsyn -WTFBBQ` should mean the same as in rsync, (if those options are supported at all). rsyn-specific options can be behind a `-Z` prefix, which is unused by rsync.

 * Demonstrate interoperability by automatically testing rsyn against rsync.
   (Later: against various versions of rsync and maybe also openrsync.)

 * No `unsafe` blocks or C FFI.
-(In the tool itself; obviously the underlying Rust libraries have some trusted implementation code.)
+(In the tool itself: the underlying Rust libraries have some trusted implementation code and link in some C code.)

-* Run on Linux, macOS, Windows, and other Unixes, in roughly that order.
+* Run on Linux, macOS, Windows, and other Unixes.
   (Use Rust concurrency structures that are supported everywhere, rather than rsync's creative application of Unix-isms.)